brandongoldman/TigerZone/README.md

   ![Completed Game](https://github.com/brandongoldman/TigerZone/blob/master/stylesheets/completed_game.png)

 ## Bugs :scream_cat:
+For a detailed explanation for each bug, view the Issues tab at the top of the repo.

 - [ ] Game disconnects if other player forfeits both games
 - [ ] Game ends if three players are waiting for same game